 Member-initiated corrections and amendments to their records

-Providers are required to respond to members' requests for correction or amendment of medical records in a manner that complies with the state laws, federal laws, or both.
+Providers are required to respond to a member request for correction or amendment of medical records in a manner that complies with the state laws, federal laws, or both.

-A member has the right to request in writing a correction or amendment of their health care information for as long as that health information is maintained in the medical record.
-You may either grant or deny the correction or amendment, but you must respond to the request within 10 business days of receipt.
+A member has the right to request a correction or amendment of their health care information for as long as that health information is maintained in the medical record.
+The request must be in writing.
+The provider may either accept or deny the correction or amendment, but you must respond to the request within 10 business days of receipt.

-- Make the appropriate amendment to the health information or record.
+- Make the appropriate correction or amendment to the record.

 The member has the right to file, as part of the medical record, a concise statement and explanation for the requested correction or amendment.

-Erasure or deletion from the record is contrary to the intent of statutes, regulations, and standards governing health care information and to the generally accepted practice within the community.
+Erasure or deletion from the record is contrary to the intent of statutes, regulations, and standards governing health care information and to the generally accepted practice within the health care community.

 Content on this page is from the provider manual | Disclaimer